Safeguarding Our Pupils

 Governor Safeguarding Lead Dr. Nina Parekh via Clerk to the Governors

-Within Boarding Housemasters and other boarding staff act as key pastoral workers with particular pastoral / safeguarding responsibility to boarders
+Within Boarding, Housemasters (Mr Atkinson, Mr Loney and Mr Viney) and other boarding staff act as key pastoral workers with particular pastoral / safeguarding responsibility to boarders.

 Statement Regarding Peer-on-Peer Abuse